getmoro/moro/README.md

 ```
 $ moro

-Your end of the day registered as:  17:15
+Your end of the day registered as  17:15

  Today looks like this: